scalajs-io/nodejs/README.md

 The Node.js integration is nearly complete (feature for feature), and should be more than sufficient for most web-based and CLI applications.
-Additionally, there are a growing number of third-party (mostly OSS) modules that have been implemented as well, including bcrypt, datastax/cassandra-driver, kafka-node, mysql, xml2js and many others.
+Additionally, there are a growing number of third-party (mostly OSS) modules that have been implemented as well, including bcrypt, cassandra-driver, kafka-node, mysql, xml2js and many others.

 <a name="node_modules">
 #### Modules